Data Visualization

 If you make changes to any of the settings above this section, you will need to re-generate your dataset in order to see the results in your diagram.
 Changes made below this point in the configuration page do not require refreshing the dataset.
 However, when viewing the resulting diagram, we recommend you hard-refresh the public page to ensure changes are being loaded correctly.

-Under Diagram Configuration, you will be able to select the kind of diagram you would like to produce for your visualization, then specify dimensions and other visual settings.
+Under Diagram Configuration, you will be able to select the kind of diagram you would like to produce for your visualization, then specify colors, dimensions, and other visual settings.

 "Count of" diagrams